openpreserve/jpylyzer/doc/jpylyzerUserManual.md

     jpylyzer --mix 2 rubbish.jp2 > rubbish.xml

 The *MIX* output is wrapped inside a *file/propertiesExtension* element.
-Note that *MIX* output is *only* written for files that are valid JP2 (files that are not valid result in an empty *propertiesExtension* element).
+Note that *MIX* output is *only* written for files that are valid JP2 or JPH (files that are not valid result in an empty *propertiesExtension* element).
 Also, the `--mix` option is ignored if `--format` is set to `j2c`.